Photo: Emily Ringer

 Across the Arctic, we work with partners on projects related to conflict-reduction and conservation management plans.

 Bringing Together the Five Polar Bear Nations

 We participate in circumpolar management groups like the Polar Bear Range States – comprised of representatives from the five polar bear nations (Canada, Greenland, Norway, the U.S. and Russia) – and its Conflict Working Group.
-It also includes our involvement with more specific conservation plans, such as the U.S. Polar Bear Recovery Plan and the Churchill Polar Bear Safe Working Group.
+It also includes our involvement with more specific conservation plans, such as the U.S. Polar Bear Recovery Plan and the Churchill Polar Bear Smart Working Group.

 Polar Bear Management Meetings

 Participating in meetings of the Polar Bear Range States, including a break-out group on reducing conflict between polar bears and people.
 Through our participation in this group, we’re working with colleagues to better understand what causes bear attacks and to learn from other conflict-reduction efforts around the globe and across species.
 The team’s goal is to reduce the expected increase in polar bear-human encounters and greatly minimize negative outcomes

 Attending gatherings of the International Union for the Conservation of Nature Polar Bear Specialist Group

 Contributing to national and regional conservation plans, such as the U.S. Polar Bear Recovery Plan for Alaska’s bears

 What does it mean to be a polar-bear-safe community?
 The town of Churchill, with strong support from our team, has formed a Polar Bear Smart Working Group to answer this question.
 The goal is to set recommendations and establish protocols that will minimize encounters between polar bears and people, allowing both to thrive.
 The framework will help other Arctic communities become “polar bear safe,” too, reducing conflict and helping humans and bears coexist.

 Researching Best Practices on Conflict Reduction